openstack/ironic/doc/source/admin/agent-power.rst

 The expected workflow is as follows:

 #.
-The node is discovered by manually powering it on and gets the
+The node is discovered by manually powering it on and getting the
    `manual-management` hardware type and `agent` power interface.

    If discovery is not used, a node can be enrolled through the API and then